Overview – Redundancy

 Use Same Tag Names On Parallel Servers

 Open Automation Software real-time service can have the same group and tag name structure running on parallel servers.
 The source of the tags can be the same or different.
-For the most reliable connection to OPC Servers it is best to run the OAS Services on the same PC as the OPC Servers with local OPC Server connections.
+For the most reliable connection to the data source it is best to run the OAS Services with direct connection to the source.

 Create Master Tag in Each Service